lucav76/Fibry/README.md

 - You can receive messages of your choice while processing a message
 - Many types of actor implement the **Executor** interface, so you can "send code" to be executed in the thread/fiber of almost any actors, and use them on service that are not actor-aware
 - **Fibry has no dependencies**, so no conflicts, no surprises and just a tiny jar available in the Maven Central repository
-- Fibry implements a very simple Map/Reduce mechanism, limited to the local computer.
+- Fibry implements a very simple **Map/Reduce mechanism**, limited to the local computer.
-- Fibry implements a very simple Pub/Sub mechanism, limited to the local computer.
+- Fibry implements a very simple **Pub/Sub** mechanism, limited to the local computer.
+- Fibry implements a simple **TCP port forwarding**, both as a Stereotype and as a small cli application: TcpForwarding

 Some numbers
 ===